Turkey launches military offensive in northern Syria | DW | 09.10.2019

 Read more: Opinion: Strongmen power plays over Syria hurt the most vulnerable

-Trump's withdrawal of US forces has been widely criticized in Washington as a betrayal of the US' Kurdish allies in northern Syria.
+Trump's withdrawal of US forces has been widely criticized in Washington as a betrayal of its Kurdish allies in northern Syria.

 Germany, EU urge restraint